MarcusBarnes/mik/README.md

 ## Current status

 Until April 2016, when our migration from CONTENTdm to Islandora will be complete, we will be working on the 0.9 release of MIK.
 We aim for a 1.0 release of MIK in the summer of 2016.
 Please note that the only differences between version 0.9 and 1.0 will be the addition of more features, automated tests, and code cleanup.
-Version 0.9 is ready for production.
+Version 0.9 is already being used in production.

-So far, we have "toolchains" (complete sets of MIK metadata parsers, file getters, etc.) for creating Islandora import packages from the following:
+So far, we have "toolchains" (complete sets of MIK fetchers, metadata parsers, file getters, etc.) for creating Islandora import packages from the following:

 * CONTENTdm
   * newspapers